tsnellgrove/dark_castle2/castle_to_do2.md

 	- Future deployment options: Cloud web, instance, container, Lambda / serverless, mobile, text, echo

 3.x Minor Edits:
-	Joshua idea: give the player an option to be a boy (Burt) or a girl (Rose); or maybe let them choose their own name make synthetic score_keys more consistent (e.g. always '-success'; 'gator-crown' => 'croc-crown-success') provide printtw() options for double spacing (add print() to inner for) and also change column width use .strip() on input
+	Joshua idea: give the player an option to be a boy (Burt) or a girl (Rose?
+Betty?); or maybe let them choose their own name make synthetic score_keys more consistent (e.g. always '-success'; 'gator-crown' => 'croc-crown-success') provide printtw() options for double spacing (add print() to inner for) and also change column width use .strip() on input